jacksouthard/jacksouthard.github.io/_projects/poly.md

     caption: "Attach a variety of parts to augment your power."
 ---

+## What I Learned
+Single server realtime multiplayer with complicated player interactions, player state serialization to sync the characters attached parts and shape, and advanced AI behavior.

 ## Description

 Poly is an online multiplayer game currently having up to 15 players or AI on a single server.
 Collect segments to increase your geometric mass and augment your poly with a variety of parts.
 Fight other players to rack up kills and get on the realtime leaderboard.
 [Play now](https://playpoly.online)